Hampshire College Summer Studies in Mathematics: Background

+Each year on July 17, many alumni visit for "Yellow Pigs Day", celebrating the number 17 and the colorful mascot that Kelly established as emblems of the program.
+This observance was expanded to multi-day events for 2006, 2017 and 2023, years divisible by or ending in 17.

-The Summer Studies has been funded in the past by the American Mathematical Society and the U.S. National Science Foundation.
+The Summer Studies program has been funded in the past by the American Mathematical Society and the U.S. National Science Foundation, and in recent years increasingly by private donations supplementing student tuition.

 Due to the coronavirus pandemic, the 2020 Summer Studies ran online for a shortened program of four weeks.

+Despite the upcoming closure of Hampshire College, the 2026 Summer Studies program was held at Hampshire's campus, and the program is expected to continue at a different campus in 2027.